-Summary recommendations: County Boundary to North Road Station, Darlington Opportunities to find out more gaps in knowledge Task Where Priority Statements of Significance are required at the Whiley Hill Crossing Low following buildings: Keeper's Cottage LOW Next steps in interpretation (see also main rep Task Where Driority where Priority Next steps in management.
-Task M/Is a no Duinuitus 10001 Where Priority The repairs that were carried out in the 20th All live line High century on behalf of British Rail used inappropriate modern materials on the historic accommodation bridges.
+Summary recommendations: County Boundary to North Road Station, Darlington Opportunities to find out more gaps in knowledge Statements of Significance are required at the Whiley Hill Crossing Low following buildings: Keeper's Cottage Next steps in interpretation (see also main rep ort).
+Task Where Priority Next steps in management.
+Task Where Priority The repairs that were carried out in the 20th All live line High century on behalf of British Rail used i ngri inappropriate modern materials on the historic accommodation bridges.
 Some training in traditional approaches to repairing historic structures still in use, would benefit the assets and Network Rail staff.
 The cope needs replacing on the culvert over Dene Beck High Dene Beck.
-Saplings and graffiti need removing from Myers Myers Flatt Medium Flatt accommodation bridge The demolition debris at Myers Flatt should be Myers Flatt Medium retained on site but the exposed stone sleepers removed for storage in a depot until they can be reused on the line or displayed.
+Delle Beck riigi Muara Elatt Madium Saplings and graffiti need removing from Myers Myers Flatt Medium Flatt accommodation bridge The demolition debris at Myers Flatt should be Myers Flatt Medium retained on site but the exposed stone sleepers removed for storage in a depot until they can be reused on the line or displayed.
 It may be worth considering rebuilding the culvert if agreeable to the landowner Dumping and fly tipping is occurring at the farms Dene Beck High in this area.
 This needs to be addressed with the farmer.
 Negotiations need to take place with Network Rail Whessoe Road High regarding the S&DR engine shed on Whessoe Road and the identification of a third party to take it over.
-Applications for planning permission to develop Darlington Borough High land formerly occupied by 19th century railway buildings should be the subject of a pre- determination evaluation so that any remains can inform the nature of the development or its landscaping.
+3 Applications for planning permission to develop Darlington Borough High land formerly occupied by 19th century railway - buildings should be the subject of a pre- determination evaluation so that any remains can inform the nature of the development or its landscaping.
 Next steps in preservation.
-Task Where Priority Any designation needs to include the ramp and Bridge south of A1(M) High the wooden gateposts at the accommodation ' - bridge south of the A1(M) near Dene Beck.
-The engine shed on Whessoe Road should be Whessoe Road High listed 9 Next steps in improving access Task Where Priority New access at Myers Flatt will need to be Myers Flatt Medium designed around the wetland and the consequent , wildlife interest.
-Most footpaths in this area run E-W so do not Footpath 11 and Whiley High support access on the S&DR which runs N-S. Hill . ngii Footpath no.11 runs parallel for 134m so could be used instead of a new path but would then require a diversion to Whiley Hill Farm and back to Coatham Lane.
-Whiley Hill was a S&DR Crossing Keeper's Cottage and so is of interest and would be included if this diversion was used.
+Task Where Priority Any designation needs to include the ramp and Bridge south of A1(M) High the wooden gateposts at the accommodation bridge south of the A1(M) near Dene Beck.
+The engine shed on Whessoe Road should be Whessoe Road High listed Wilessoe Road riigii Next steps in improving access Where Priority Task New cooce at Myero Flott will need to be Priority New access at Myers Flatt will need to be Myers Flatt Medium designed around the wetland and the consequent wildlife interest.
+Most footpaths in this area run E-W so do not Footpath 11 and Whiley High support access on the S&DR which runs N-S. Hill Footpath no.11 runs parallel for 134m so could be used instead of a new path but would then require a diversion to Whiley Hill Farm and back to Coatham Lane.
+Whiley Hill was a S&DR Crossing Kannan's Catterna and as is of international working 1 Keeper's Cottage and so is of interest and would

-&lt;sup>3 Still to be confirmed but a railway heritage group have expressed an interest in using this building
+3 Still to be confirmed but a railway heritage group have expressed an interest in using this building